Joeclinton1/ChromeEngine-Docs/docs/tutorials/02-Modelling with Blender/01-Modelling-with-blender.md

 ![Blender Screenshot of spikes and enemy](media/spikes-and-enemy.png "Spikes and Enemies")

+## Blender to ChromeEngine coordinates
+Whilst modelling details or setting positions you might want to specify specific coordinates.
+Unfortunately you can't get the coordinate of vertices yet in ChromeEngine however you can do this in Blender.

+1. Enter `Edit Mode` and right click on a vertex
+2. press `N` to open properties, and from there you can see the coordinates of the vertex.
+    1. Tip: make sure to set to Global!
+3. ChromeEngine and Blender use different coordinate systems but you can easily convert them by just swapping the y and z value.
+And multiplying the new z by negative 1.

 ###  Preparing dynamic objects for ChromeEngine

 When you import your scene into ChromeEngine the transform origin of each object will always be the origin.
 This can be problematic, as when we try to transform these objects and their transform center lies at the origin instead of the center of the object, our transformations will be wrong.